github/docs/content/admin/enterprise-support/about-github-enterprise-support.md

 You can contact {% data variables.contact.enterprise_support %} through {% data variables.contact.contact_enterprise_portal %} for help with:
  - Installing and using {% data variables.product.product_name %}
  - Identifying and verifying the causes of suspected errors
-{% endif %}

-In addition to all of the benefits of {% data variables.contact.enterprise_support %}, {% if enterpriseServerVersions contains currentVersion %}{% data variables.contact.premium_support %}{% else %}support for {% data variables.product.product_name %}{% endif %} offers:
+In addition to all of the benefits of {% data variables.contact.enterprise_support %}, {% data variables.contact.premium_support %} support for {% data variables.product.product_name %} offers:
   - Written support through our support portal 24 hours per day, 7 days per week
   - Phone support 24 hours per day, 7 days per week
-  - A{% if currentVersion == "github-ae@latest" %}n enhanced{% endif %} Service Level Agreement (SLA) {% if enterpriseServerVersions contains currentVersion %}with guaranteed initial response times{% endif %}
+  - A Service Level Agreement (SLA) with guaranteed initial response times
-{% if currentVersion == "github-ae@latest" %}
-  - An assigned Technical Service Account Manager
-  - Quarterly support reviews
-  - Managed Admin services
-{% else if enterpriseServerVersions contains currentVersion %}
   - Technical account managers
   - Access to premium content
   - Scheduled health checks
   - Managed Admin hours
 {% endif %}

-{% data reusables.support.government-response-times-may-vary %}

 {% if enterpriseServerVersions contains currentVersion %}
 For more information, see "[About {% data variables.contact.premium_support %} for {% data variables.product.prodname_ghe_server %}](/enterprise/admin/guides/enterprise-support/about-github-premium-support-for-github-enterprise-server)."